 Worker safety is a priority in any line of work.
 Therefore, it is important to have systems in place to look out for their wellbeing.
 Lone Alarms provide peace of mind for employers and employees alike.
 In the event of an accident or emergency, activating a Lone Alarm allows our Monitoring Centre to arrange support.
 When necessary, this could mean calling the emergency services.

 Lone Alarms are suited to any worker, though are designed especially for Lone Workers.
-They come fitted with automatic fall detection and resistant to dust and water.
+They come fitted with automatic fall detection and are resistant to dust and water.